DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-Regardless of which camera you choose it’s hard to go wrong, and ultimately it’s up to you to decide what best matches your content since content is king.
+Regardless of which camera you choose, it’s hard to go wrong, and ultimately it’s up to you to decide what best matches your content since the content is king.

-When push comes to shove, any of these cameras can make a great video but some are definitely suited for different situations.
+Any camera can make a great video when push comes to shove, but some are suited for different situations.

-I often find myself oscillating between my mirrorless camera and a point and shoot depending on the situation, so it’s important to remain flexible (easier said than done, of course).
+I often oscillate between my mirrorless camera and a point-and-shoot depending on the situation, so it’s important to remain flexible (easier said than done, of course).

-If you’re a new filmmaker, the important thing is to get started however you can and then start to explore options for growth.
-Any of these cameras are a great place to begin a vlog or upgrade it, so it’s just a matter of taking that first step.
+If you’re a new filmmaker, the important thing is to get started however you can and then explore options for growth.
+Any of these cameras is a great place to begin a vlog or upgrade it, so it’s just a matter of taking that first step.

 Cade Taylor is a filmmaker and writer based out of Los Angeles.
 Originally from Seattle, he continues to work as the Outreach Coordinator for the Bigfoot Script Challenge, where he helps connect up-and-coming writers with industry professionals.
 When he’s not working on his own projects, helping out with Bigfoot, or covering desks, Cade loves to share what he knows with other filmmakers and promote great content.